PolymerLabs/arcs/extension/README.md

       Google Cardboard) in a recipe.
 For a product, try the "Buy products" recipe.
 If too many things appear, go full-screen and disable any extra recipes.
-1) Open the New Tab, and verify it has access to the information from all tabs.
+1. Open the New Tab, and verify it has access to the information from all tabs.
 Open another product (such as [LG Watch](https://store.google.com/product/lg_watch_style) and verify that shows up in the arc.
-1) Visit a page with an embedded manifest like [index-with-arcs](https://smalls.github.io/arcs-custom-events/index-with-arcs.html).
+1. Visit a page with an embedded manifest like [index-with-arcs](https://smalls.github.io/arcs-custom-events/index-with-arcs.html).
 Verify that the custom actions appear.

-## notes & limitations
+## Notes and Limitations

 To restrict what's sent to firebase, most entities are stripped out in event-page.js#filterResponse().
 Notable inclusions are